 While there are several ways to protect your WordPress website, the two-factor authentication works like a charm.
-We shall explain its basics along with a few easy steps through which you can add the WP 2FA to your website.
+Here, we will explain the easy steps by which you can add the WordPress two-factor authentication to your website.

 So, rather than just relying on your generic passwords, it is best to leverage 2-factor authentication for better security.
 Moreover, it can work as a boon for people who tend to forget their passwords every other day.